Skip to main content

 git remote add aptible <your remote url>

-Of course, beyond provisioning a new database, you will need to migrate your data from Heroku to Aptible.
-You may also want to put your database on maintenance mode when doing this to avoid additional data being written to the database during the process.
+If your Heroku app uses a database (such as Heroku Postgres), you’ll migrate that data into a new Aptible-managed database.
+Similar to Heroku, Aptible supports automated backups, replicas, failover logic, encryption, network isolation, and automated scaling.
+Beyond provisioning a new database, you will need to migrate your data from Heroku to Aptible.
+You may also want to put your database in maintenance mode when doing this to avoid additional data from being written to it during the process.
 You can accomplish that by running:

 heroku maintenance:on --app <APP_NAME>